 Land reform/rights No specific mention.

-Pastoralist/

-$nomadism\ rights$
+Pastoralist/ nomadism rights No specific mention.

 Cultural heritage No specific mention.

 Environment No specific mention.

-Water or riparian

-rights or access
+Water or riparian rights or access No specific mention.

 Security sector

-Security Guarantees
+Security Guarantees No specific mention.

 Ceasefire No specific mention.

-Police No specific mention.
+Police Page 1, 5.
+In accordance with the 16 May 1996 Memorandum "on ensuring security and confidence building measures between the sides to the Georgian-Ossetian conflict" since 17 November 2000 and on, none of the sides will establish additional Law Enforcement units.

 Armed forces No specific mention.

+DDR Security sector→DDR→Demilitarisation provisions Page 1, 7.
+Weapons, ammunition and explosives handed over voluntary by citizens are to be destroyed in accordance with the fixed order.
+The JPKF are responsible for the weapons' annihilation.

-DDR No specific mention.
+Intelligence services No specific mention.

-Intelligence services

 Parastatal/rebel and opposition group forces No specific mention.

-Withdrawal of foreign forces
+Withdrawal of foreign forces No specific mention.

 Corruption No specific mention.

-Crime/organised

-crime
+Crime/organised crime No specific mention.

-Drugs
+Drugs No specific mention.

 Terrorism No specific mention.